 The construction phase of the project will span several years, depending on OC Parks budget constraints.
 Maintenance work and improvements will be prioritized according to logistics (interdependent tasks need to occur at the same time), enhancement of public safety and welfare, and upkeep of existing facilities.
-Improvements are to be prioritized according to available funding, logistics, and enhancement of public safety and welfare.
 The first priority is ongoing maintenance of existing facilities; new amenities will only be constructed as funding is available.
 Grant opportunities are a potential source of funding for new improvements as well as for ongoing habitat restoration efforts.